Rosita2218/Canva-Docs-to-Decks/CANVA DOCS TO DECKS.md/README.md

 ![CANVA CHOOSE GOOGLE ACCOUNT](CANVA%20CHOOSE%20GOOGLE%20ACCOUNT%20.png)
 ![CANVA HOMEPAGE](CANVA%20HOMEPAGEE.png)

-## Docs to Decks: Converting your Canva Documents to presentations<a name="Docs to Decks:Converting Canva Documents to Presentations"></a>
+## Docs to Decks: Converting Your Documents to Presentations<a name="Docs to Decks: Converting Your Documents to Presentations"></a>

 Creating decks in Canva Docs is straightforward.
 Here are the steps:<br/>
 1. Click `Docs` on the Canva homepage.